Azure Virtual Network frequently asked questions (FAQ)

 Can I turn on VNet service endpoints and set up VNet ACLs if the virtual network and the Azure service resources belong to different AD tenants?

-No, VNet service endpoints and VNet ACLs are not supported across AD tenants.
+Yes, it is possible when using service endpoints for Azure Storage and Azure Key Vault.
+For rest of services, VNet service endpoints and VNet ACLs are not supported across AD tenants.

 Can an on-premises device’s IP address that is connected through Azure Virtual Network gateway (VPN) or ExpressRoute gateway access Azure PaaS Service over VNet service endpoints?

 By default, Azure service resources secured to virtual networks are not reachable from on-premises networks.
 If you want to allow traffic from on-premises, you must also allow public (typically, NAT) IP addresses from your on-premises or ExpressRoute.
 These IP addresses can be added through the IP firewall configuration for the Azure service resources.

 Can I use VNet Service Endpoint feature to secure Azure service to multiple subnets within a virtual network or across multiple virtual networks?

 To secure Azure services to multiple subnets within a virtual network or across multiple virtual networks, enable service endpoints on the network side on each of the subnets independently and then secure Azure service resources to all of the subnets by setting up appropriate VNet ACLs on the Azure service side.

 How can I filter outbound traffic from a virtual network to Azure services and still use service endpoints?